 Birmingham Southern College, B.S., 1975, cum laude

-- State Bar of Texas, 2014 to present

 - State Bar of New Mexico, 2014-present

+- State Bar of Texas, 2014-present

 - American Association of Professional Landmen, RPL, 2014-present